vangdfang/libcutter/README.md

 Film at 11.

-# Supported Cutters
+# Cutters
-- Cricut Personal - Unknown which firmware version(s)
+- Cricut Personal - Unknown which firmware version(s) - firmware too old
+- Cricut Personal - unknown which firmware version(s) - works
+- Cricut Expression - v2.00 - firmware too old
-- Cricut Expression - v2.31
+- Cricut Expression - v2.31 - works

 # Encryption / communication keys
 These are not provided with the library for various reasons.
 Please do not ask